 How to roast carrots?
 Many people ask this question.
 Today, I am going to teach you how to make easy oven roasted carrots with two simple ingredients: honey and butter.

 Add garlic, parsley and salt and you’ll have one of the best carrot recipes.
 This buttery and garlicky honey roasted carrots is absolutely delicious and picky eater friendly.

 This time of year, carrot tops are fresh and abundant in farmers market and stores.
 I used carrot tops but you can certainly use regular carrots or baby carrots.

-The key to this recipe is to roast the carrots long enough so they become so tender, so much so that they taste more like sweet potatoes than regular carrots.
+The secret to this recipe is to roast the carrots at 400F for 25-30 minutes (depending on the size of your carrots) so they become so tender that they taste almost like roasted sweet potatoes!

-- 1 lbs carrots, two bunches with tops, tops trimmed and skin peeled
+- 1 lb. carrots, tops trimmed and skin peeled (two bunches carrot tops)

 - 2 tablespoons melted butter

 - salt to taste